build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 ![DataSources](images/fig_4.png)

 This means that once telemetry data for traces and metrics are transmitted to the respective backends — notably Grafana Tempo and Prometheus — you will be able to visualize them here.

-At this point, you can stop the observability backend by running the command:
+8. Stop the observability backend using:

 ```bash
 docker compose down